 “Although I have travelled totally independently to a number of risky countries, especially in South and Central America, I have been fortunate so far and have survived unscathed; seeing a man walking alone with a white cane must be quite a temptation for pick-pockets and criminals.”
 Tom added: “You only get one life and it isn’t a dress rehearsal.
 I firmly believe in making the most of it!”

-To book Tom Walker as the TV presenter for your broadcast or to speak at your event or conference, simply contact Champions Speakers by calling a booking agent on +44 1509 85 27 29 or by completing the online form.
+To book Tom Walker to make a personal appearance at your corporate event, function or conference, simply contact the Champions Speakers agency by emailing email@example.com or by calling a booking agent directly on 0207 1010 553.

 “When Tom’s name was suggested, I discussed the possibility with him and he enthusiastically jumped at the opportunity.
 Since then, Tom has presented the ceremony on the last two occasions, and his presentation has been positively received by those who attended.
 As a speaker, Tom combines being informal with a relaxed authority.
 When necessary, Tom can be either serious or humorous.
 His overall approach, however, is inclusive and welcoming.
 Tom is visually impaired and uses his SmartPhone to access his speaking notes.
 This, allied to a very good memory, means that Tom speaks fluently and clearly.
 Tom has been and remains a huge supporter of Henshaws and firmly believes in the work we do to help people with disabilities to lead independent lives.”

 Stewart Graham – Henshaws Society for Blind People’s